twobiers/twobiers.github.io/content/posts/2023-06-15_static-power-draw/index.md

 On a fresh Ubuntu Server 22.10 installation I measured exactly 33W power draw during idle mode.
 The facinating thing was that even when I pushed the CPU to the limit, I've barley surpassed a power draw of 100W.[^2]

 This means, that it would be easily possible to power my computer with a single solar module assuming a pessimistic watt peak of 100W (A quick google search told me that a [350 watt peak is possible to achieve with a single module](https://www.gasag.de/magazin/nachhaltig/photovoltaik-leistung-ermitteln)).
-Even accounting that I only measured the power draw of my computer ignoring the displays and periphery I find this kinda astonishing.
+Even accounting that I only measured the power draw of my computer ignoring the displays and periphery and ignoring a typical workload I find this kinda astonishing.

 [^1]: In the thesis I'm using the energy consumption of a computer system as an approximation for carbon emissions.
 Maybe I get more in the detail in a later post.
 [^2]: I measured how the power draw behaves when I push certain components to the limit.
 The result is kinda interesting and I will probably post about it once all formalities regarding my thesis are done.